Andrettin/Wyrmsun/readme.txt

 * Maps
 - Improved the symmetric map generation.

+* Miscellaneous
+- Fixed a crash related to worker gathering.

 * Quests
 - As missions are transitioning to the Campaign mode, acquiring technology points to unlock units, buildings and upgrades is no longer required for the missions.